 READ ABOUT OUR

-On 3 August 1922, the CCBLB was officially established as Cámara de Comercio de Bélgica en España.
-Its first President was Jules d’Hertoghe, General Director of Compañía de Ferrocarriles de Cataluña.
+On 3 August 1922, CCBLB was officially established as Cámara de Comercio de Bélgica en España.
+Its first President was Jules d’Hertoghe, General Director of Compañía General de los Ferrocarriles Catalanes (CGFC).

-Do you want to know more about the history of our Chamber?
-More information upcoming soon on this page.
+Would you like to know more about the history of our Chamber?
+More information coming soon on this page.

 Transcripts of the 1st general statutory meeting of the Chamber